SecureApiGateway/secure-api-gateway-core/README.md

 This build takes the core and adds support for Open Banking UK API endpoints, protected with FAPI 1.0 Part 2 Advanced.

 ### Sub-modules
-## secure-api-gateway-core-docker
+## secure-api-gateway-fapi-pep-as-docker
 This module manages creating docker images for the gateway builds supported.

-See [README.md](secure-api-gateway-core-docker/README.md) for more details.
+See [README.md](secure-api-gateway-fapi-pep-as-docker/README.md) for more details.

 ## secure-api-gateway-ig-extensions module
 This module contains Java code which extends the functionality of the ForgeRock Identity Gateway (IG) product.